Orthogonal Decomposition of Tensor Trains: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we studied the decomposition of tensors into tensor trains whose vertices contain symmetric low-rank/orthogonally decomposable tensors.
+In this paper, we studied the decomposition of tensors into tensor trains whose carriages are symmetric or orthogonally decomposable tensors.
 For length-2 trains, we showed that we can find the decomposition when the carriages are symmetric and odeco (Section~\ref{sec:3.1}), only symmetric (Section~\ref{sec:3.2}), or only odeco (Section~\ref{sec:5}).
-For longer length tensor trains, we studied the case when the tensors at the vertices are both symmetric and odeco.
+For longer length tensor trains, we studied the case when the carriages are both symmetric and odeco.
 For such networks, we provided algorithms for decomposition which require the Decreasing Ranks Condition (Section~\ref{sec:4}).
 In Section~\ref{sec:7}, we provided numerical results that support our findings.